 One of the most crucial things to get right for a smaller wedding is the venue.
 Somewhere too large will create an odd atmosphere and you don’t want to cram all your guests into a tight space.

-A medium-sized venue gives you the chance to sit comfortably with appropriate social distancing measures.
 You can enjoy your meal and set up space for a dance floor.
 Just because there are fewer guests, doesn’t mean you shouldn’t have music and the chance to throw some shapes.
-Why not create a collaborative playlist in the lead up to the big day so everyone can enjoy their favourites.
+Why not create a collaborative playlist in the lead up to the big day so everyone can enjoy their favourites for an intimate celebration.

-The best part about a micro-wedding is that you can make every element bespoke.
-Create personalised wedding favours and place settings which your guests will adore.
+The best part about a micro-wedding is that you can create an intimate feel by making every element bespoke.
+Create personalised wedding favours and place settings which your guests will adore is the perfect intimate wedding idea.
 Wedding speeches are one of the pinnacle points of the big day, and you can be sure to include every guest in this sentiment.
 Why not add a personal message for each attendee, detailing how you met and what they mean to you.

 As the evening approaches, give each guest a personalised wedding box, containing an array of treats.
 This could be anything from wine to fancy fudge, bath salts and oils.
 Make sure you engrave the box with the name of the happy couple and the date of the big day.
 A micro-wedding presents the perfect opportunity to ditch tradition and try something different.